awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 The `aws:SourceIp` condition key can be used in a policy to allow principals to make requests only from within a specified IP range\.
 However, this policy denies access if an AWS service makes calls on the principal's behalf\.
 In this case, you can use `aws:SourceIp` with the `aws:ViaAWSService` key to ensure that the source IP restriction applies only to requests made directly by a principal\.

 For example, you can attach the following policy to an IAM user\.
-This policy allows the user to put an object into the `my-service-bucket` Amazon S3 bucket directly if they make the call from the specified IP address\.
+This policy allows the user to put an object into the `DOC-EXAMPLE-BUCKET3` Amazon S3 bucket directly if they make the call from the specified IP address\.
 However, if the user makes another request that causes a service to call Amazon S3, the IP address restriction does not apply\.
 The `PrincipalPutObjectIfIpAddress` statement restricts the IP address only if the request is not made by a service\.
 The `ServicePutObject` statement allows the operation without IP address restriction if the request is made by a service\.

 ```
 {